randallvg/no-as-a-fish-function/README.md

 ## 🪪 License

-MIT — do whatever you want, just don’t say yes when you should say no. 🧘‍♂️
+Unlicense — do whatever you want, just don’t say yes when you should say no. 🧘‍♂️